mouldybread/VodafoneUKVOIPConfig/README.md

 #### RTP Port Range Considerations

 RTP by default uses a random UDP port from 10000-32767.
-Ripshods configuration restricts the RTP port range to 20 from a base port of 10000.
-This though is suboptimal, picking a random unused source port is especially important as we have disabled outbound remapping.
-A bigger range is better.
 The phone is unaware of which ports are in use.
 If something else is (or has) been using UDP/10000(for example), the call will fail until the relevant state table entry expires.
-This is the problem that remapping aims to fix after all.
+This is the problem that remapping aims to fix after all, and we have disabled it.

+Ripshods configuration restricts the RTP port range to 20 from a base port of 10000.
+In cases where you are unable to dynamically limit the scope of source port remapping(ie. you're not using opnsense/pfsense) this limits the ports that you 'lose' to the workaround and decreases the chance of a conflict.
+However this is suboptimal and unnecessary when using Outbound NAT rules.
+A bigger range decreases the chance of a conflict and does not impact other devices.
 Relying on a single port or small pool increases the chances of port conflicts and intermittent connectivity issues.

 ## WP810 Configuration